EmiliosRichards/Phone-Correction-Pipeline/docs/20250522_163420_EnhancedLoggingReportingSystem_Summary.md

 *   **Log Clarity:** Log messages could sometimes be verbose or lack specific context, making it challenging to pinpoint issues for a particular input row without extensive searching.
 *   **Error Diagnosis:** Identifying the root cause of a failure for a specific company or URL often required manual correlation between different log entries and reports.
 *   **`run_metrics.md`:** This summary report provided some error information, but distinguishing between global pipeline issues and individual row failures wasn't always straightforward.
-Seeing patterns in row failures was difficult.
+Seeing patterns in row failures or understanding overall row attrition was difficult.
-*   **`failed_rows.csv`:** This file listed failed rows but lacked some immediate contextual information like company name or detailed, structured error messages.
+*   **`failed_rows.csv`:** This file listed rows with critical errors but lacked some immediate contextual information and didn't cover rows that completed processing but yielded no useful data.

 ### What's New & Improved?
 (The New Way)